 - Praising God and being in His presence

 - Lovingly caring about each other and being ready to sacrifice for each other

-- Reading the Bible and learning to obey God in everyday life
+- Reading the Bible and teaching everyone to obey God in everyday life

 - Sharing the Gospel and making disciples by the power of the Holy Spirit

-Healthy churches have leaders who care about all the members and help them to learn more about God and to do His will in all parts of their lives.
+Healthy churches have leaders who care about the believers and support them to do God’s will in all parts of their lives.